AdityaSavara/PEUQSE/README.md

 import CheKiPEUQ as CKPQ
 import CheKiPEUQ.UserInput as UserInput UserInput.model['InputParameterPriorValues'] = [200, 500] #prior expected values for a and b
-UserInput.model['InputParametersPriorValuesUncertainties'] = [100, 200] #1 sigma, in this example not correlated, but a covariance matrix can be used instead.
+UserInput.model['InputParametersPriorValuesUncertainties'] = [100, 200] #these are 1 sigma uncertainties (1 standard deviation).
+The uncertainties are not correlated in this example, but a covariance matrix can be used instead.
 UserInput.model['simulateByInputParametersOnlyFunction'] = simulation_model_00.simulation_function_wrapper #This just points to the User created model equation.
 PE_object = CKPQ.parameter_estimation(UserInput) #This creates a CheKiPEUQ object of the parameter_estimation class from the UserInput.
 PE_object.doMetropolisHastings() #This does the actual parameter_estimation by sampling.